Matth-L/llview/docs/docs/releases/index.md

 - Fixed filter for admin jobs on `plotlists.dat` (files were not created, but jobs were being added for JuRepTool)
 - JuRepTool: Fixed 'CPU Usage' in Overview graph
 - JuRepTool: Removed rows containing 'inf' values
-- JURI: Fixed link of 'jump to jobid' field
-- JURI: Fixed buttons when loginasuser is used
-- JURI: Fixed column show/hide

 ### 2.2.4 (April 3, 2024)